Zac Anderson

 Zachary Michael Anderson (born 30 April 1991) is a retired Australian professional football player who played as a centre back.
+He currently works for the Brisbane Roar FC as their Chief Operating Officer.

 Born in Queensland, Anderson made his professional debut with Gold Coast United FC in 2009 before joining the Mariners in 2012, and then Sydney FC in 2015.
 He moved to the UAE in 2016 to play for Emirates Club, before moving to Malaysia six months later.

 He has played for the Australian U-20 and U-23 sides.

 Club career

 Gold Coast United

 On 20 November 2009, Anderson made his senior debut for Gold Coast United FC in the starting 11, in a 1–1 draw against Adelaide United.
 He scored his first goal for the club in a win over Perth Glory on 18 March 2012.

 Central Coast Mariners

 On 15 May 2012 he signed a deal with the Central Coast Mariners for the upcoming A-League season.
 Anderson, along with six teammates was released from his contract with the Mariners at the end of 2014–15 A-League season.